Choose the Ecom Business Model That’s Best for You

 B2C ecommerce store owners who do well in the industry don’t focus only on advertising to reach their consumers.
 Because most B2C businesses offer a variety of products that may take a lot of time to browse (and to convert to sales), businesses using this model can benefit a lot from optimizing their sites to make them more intuitive for customers.

 If this optimization is successful, users have a good experience in the store.
 That’s then reflected in sales metrics and customer feedback.

 Note: If you’re just getting started creating your Shopify store, check out our Ecommerce Business Blueprint, where we’ve streamlined an easy-to-use system for setting up an ecom business or brand, using proven methods.

 Even if your B2C ecom business is already well established, you can benefit from site optimization.
 For more about how our team works with you to scale your business, see the Amplified Partners program.

 The Dollar Shave Club store uses a B2C model with unique incentives.
-By shopping there, you automatically become a member of their club, which gives you additional benefits (including exclusive savings, free shipping on some products, flexible delivery times, and gifts or rewards on your birthday).
+By shopping there, you automatically become a member of their club through their buyer’s loyalty program, which gives you additional benefits (including exclusive savings, free shipping on some products, flexible delivery times, and gifts or rewards on your birthday).
 Consumers feel special because of that treatment, and incentives like these make the Dollar Shave Club stand out from their competition.